-Ming Tsai, the acclaimed celebrity chef and owner of Blue Ginger in Wellesley, Massachusetts (now closed), took the stage for an interview recently on the campus of the Boston University as part of their “Curated Cuisine” series.
-While the moderator, Irene Li, inquired about his career arc and culinary inspirations, Tsai reclined looking red-faced (perhaps from overindulging on Pinot Grigio), shamelessly shilling for his line of frozen vegan products and interrupting with snarky remarks.
+No one would have predicted controversy when Ming Tsai, the acclaimed celebrity chef and owner of Blue Ginger in Wellesley, Massachusetts (now closed), recently took the stage for an interview as part of Boston University’s “Curated Cuisine” series.
+While the moderator, Irene Li, inquired about his career history and culinary inspirations, Tsai reclined looking red-faced (perhaps from overindulging on Pinot Grigio), shamelessly shilling for his line of frozen vegan products and interrupting with snarky remarks.
 He clearly intends to be funny, though much of his humor falls painfully flat.

 Before Ms. Li can even commence the interview, Tsai rudely interjects with a cringey, borderline racist dad joke directed toward the audience, undermining her command of the proceedings.
 “What’s the difference between Dubai and Abu Dhabi?”
 Tsai asks rhetorically.
 Li and the audience seem shellshocked for a moment.
 “Dubai don’t like the Flintstones but Abu-Dhabi-Doo!” he answers, impressed with himself and seemingly the only person in the auditorium at all amused.
 Then in another more macabre moment, Tsai reaches for his glass of wine and pauses before drinking it.
 “Did you roofie me?” he asks Li.
 “That’s ok, I roofied you.”
 Referring to the act of drugging someone before a planned sexual assault, Tsai’s casual mention of roofie-ing a woman is a bizarre non-sequitur, to say the least, and once again, amuses no one but himself.